shettykaran21/flask-react-test/README.md

 ## Step 1: Create a virtual environment and install dependencies

-I am using conda to manage virtual environments.
+I am using miniconda to manage virtual environments.
 Other alternatives like venv, virtualenv or pipenv can be used instead.

 ```
 conda create --name flask-rest python=3.8